Close

 Do all veterinarians offer titer testing?

-Some clinics run titers in-house, while others send samples to a lab.
-If your vet doesn’t offer it, they can usually point you to one who does.
+Some clinics offer it directly, while others send samples to a lab.
+Your vet can guide you.

 Do titer tests cost more than vaccines?

-Titer tests often cost more upfront than a single vaccine.
-However, they may reduce long-term costs by helping you avoid unnecessary boosters.
+They may cost more upfront.
+However, they can reduce long-term costs by avoiding unnecessary boosters.

 Should every dog get a titer test?

 Not always.
-Puppies, dogs with unknown vaccine histories, or high-risk dogs may still need standard vaccination schedules.
-Use titers as part of a balanced plan with your veterinarian.
+Puppies or dogs with unknown histories may still need standard vaccination schedules.

 Lori Oestreich